Skip to the content.

 per-chunk buffer ChunkWriter.Write

 The bounded BlockingCollection caps in-flight buffers so memory growth is bounded by ~(parallelism + 1) × MaxMemoryBytes.
 A linked CancellationTokenSource propagates worker faults back to the reader so a disk-full error tears the pipeline down cleanly instead of deadlocking.
-Measured 1.12× speedup at the sweet spot (P=4 on a 4-physical-core box) for in-memory workloads — wider for disk-bound ones because writes overlap with sorting.
+The multi-pass merge is also parallel — the independent per-pass batches merge concurrently — so chunking and merging both scale; combined they reach ~1.54× end-to-end at the P=4–8 sweet spot for in-memory workloads (see Benchmarks), wider for disk-bound ones because writes overlap with sorting.

 Concrete Example